tylerlong/ringcentral-python/README.md

 ### Authorization Refresh

+If you want the SDK to refresh authroization automatically, you can `rc.auto_refresh = True`.
-By default, authorization is automatically refreshed 2 minutes before it expires.

-**Don't forget** to call `rc.revoke()` when you are done.
+If you do so, authorization is refreshed 2 minutes before it expires. **Don't forget** to call `rc.revoke()` when you are done.
 Otherwise your app won't quit because there is a background timer running.

-If you want to refresh it yourself, you can `rc.auto_refresh = False`.

 ### HTTP Requets